 ANSI/MH 10

-An ANSI accredited committee responsible for the development of American national standards on unit-load & transport-package sizes, package testing standard, definitions & terminology, standardization of unit-load height, sacks & multi-wall bag standards, coding & labelling of unit-loads.
-ANSI MH10 serves as the U.S. Technical Advisory Group (TAG) to ISO TC 122
+An ANSI accredited committee responsible for the development of American national standards on unit-load and transport-package sizes, package testing standard, definitions and terminology, standardization of unit-load height, sacks and multi-wall bag standards, and coding and labeling of unit-loads.
+ANSI MH10 serves as the U.S. Technical Advisory Group (TAG) to ISO TC 122.

 ANSI/MH 10/SC 8

-An ANSI accredited committee responsible for the development of American national standards on the coding and labelling of transport packages and unit loads, product packaging, and radio frequency identification for returnable containers..
+An ANSI accredited committee responsible for the development of American national standards on the coding and labeling of transport packages and unit loads, product packaging, and Radio Frequency Identification (RFID) for returnable containers.

+Bar Code

+For the purposes of this document, symbologies including linear bar codes and two dimensional symbols are collectively referred to as “bar codes.”

 Components

-For the purposes of this document parts (e.g., bare printed circuit board, integrated circuits, capacitor, diodes, switch, valve, spring, bearing, bracket, bolt, etc.) of a first level/modular assembly.
+For the purposes of this document, parts (e.g., bare printed circuit board, integrated circuits, capacitor, diodes, switch, valve, spring, bearing, bracket, bolt) of a first level/modular assembly.

 First Level/Modular Assembly

-For the purposes of this document, a manufactured item (populated printed circuit board, hydraulic pump, starter, dashboard assembly, door assembly, etc.) made up of components.
+For the purposes of this document, a manufactured item (e.g., populated printed circuit board, hydraulic pump, starter, dashboard assembly, door assembly) made up of components.

 Intrusive or Subtractive Marking

-Any device designed to alter a material surface to form a human or machine readable symbol.
-This marking category includes, but is not limited to, devices that abrade, burn, corrode, cut, deform, dissolve, etch, melt, oxidize or vaporize a material surface.
-Intrusive marking methods laser etch, chemical etch, dot peen and micro-sandblast.
+A method of forming markings by altering material of a surface.
+This includes, but is not limited to, markings by devices that abrade, burn, corrode, cut, deform, dissolve, etch, melt, oxidize or vaporize a material surface.
+Intrusive marking methods include laser etch, chemical etch, dot peen, and micro-sandblast.

 Item